pyotr777/dockerIaaSTools/README.md

 Called by container.sh and stop.sh to stop container in due time - when all active SSH connections to the container are closed.

+### makeRemote.sh

+Utility for mounting user local directories into user container on the server and executing commands inside the container.
+Usage: makeRemote.sh -u <username> -h <server address> -p <local path to code> -k <path to ssh-key> -m <build command>